Wisekyu/Kyuhyun_BSEPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+For my first milestone, I set up all the software parts of the base project, including the Raspberry Pi 4, and got my computer to remote SSH into it.
+On the mechanical side, I connected one of the ultrasonic sensors through a breadboard, 2 DC motors, and a Pi camera to my Raspberry Pi using the provided dupont wires.
+I got the motors to turn, print the distance detected by the ultrasonic sensor, and capture pictures through the Pi camera using the 3 programs listed below.
+My biggest challenge so far was getting the camera to take a photo, because at first I got a Segementation Fault error, which was was extremely unsual to happen in Python, as pointed out by my helpful and patient instructor, Daniel Lin.
+After many loops of uninstalling and reinstalling extensions, and even reflashing the Pi, I got the camera to take a photo.
+Daniel also provided me with some code that converts the red parts of the image to white and the rest to black.
+The code is supposed to help distinguish the red ball from the rest of the environment.
+I reached this milestone at the end of my 1st week, and next week, I hope to finish the base project.
+That means I need to finish putting together the robot, and integrating the Pi camera into my program.

 ## Code for testing components